 Fill the fuel tank with clean, fresh diesel fuel.
 The capacity of the fuel tank is 25 gallons (94.6 liters).
 See engine Operator's Manual for specific fuel recommendations.
-The Commander 400 is protected by a low fuel shutdown to prevent the engine from running out of fuel.
+The Commander 500 Deluxe is protected by a low fuel shutdown to prevent the engine from running out of fuel.
 The machine will indicate a low fuel condition by turning on the low fuel light.
 A time of 30 minutes will elapse once the low fuel light illuminates before the machine will shutdown.
 A restart of the machine will restart the timer to allow the operator to override this feature.
 The amount of reserve fuel remaining in the tank after the first shutdown will vary from machine to machine.
 The operator must determine the amount of fuel remaining before re-starting the machine.
 Running out of fuel may require bleeding the fuel injection pump.

-NOTE: Before starting the engine, open the fuel shutoff valve (lever to be in line with hose) located on the side the fuel pre-filter / water separator housing.
+NOTE: Before starting the engine, open the fuel shutoff valve (pointer to be in line with hose).